Quantum-Rings/Assistant/Documents/code-examples.md

 import QuantumRingsLib
-from QuantumRingsLib import QuantumRegister, ClassicalRegister, QuantumCircuit, QuantumRingsProvider from QuantumRingsLib import Parameter, ParameterVector from qiskit import transpile  # ✅ Qiskit's transpile function (only for Qiskit circuits) from math import pi
+from QuantumRingsLib import QuantumRegister, ClassicalRegister, QuantumCircuit, QuantumRingsProvider from QuantumRingsLib import Parameter, ParameterVector from math import pi

 # =====================================